hmisonne/Serverless_Todo/README.md

 ## How to run the application

+### Prerequisite

+1. Install serverless `npm install -g serverless`

+2. Set up a new user in IAM named "serverless" with Programmatic access and with AdministratorAccess policy attached and save the access key and secret key.

+3. Configure serverless to use the AWS credentials you just set up:
+`sls config credentials --provider aws --key YOUR_ACCESS_KEY --secret YOUR_SECRET_KEY --profile serverless`

 ### Backend

-This application has been deployed to AWS using the following commands: `sls deploy -v`
+To deploy this application, use the following commands: `sls deploy -v`

 ### Frontend